kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 Here is a TL;DR version:

  - BucketClaims/Bucket are similar to PVC/PV.
- - BucketClaim is used to request generation of new buckets/binding to existing ones.
+ - BucketClaim is used to request generation of new buckets.
  - Buckets represent the actual Bucket.
  - BucketClass is similar to StorageClass.
 It is meant for admins to define and control policies for Bucket Creation
  - BucketAccess is required before a bucket can be "attached" to a pod.